 What you need to make it

 You only need 7 items for this apple blackberry crisp.
-And they are:
+They are:

 - Wholemeal flour.

 - Light, soft brown sugar.

 - Salted butter.

 As we know, apples turn their colour brown quickly due to the oxidation process.
 Though you can prevent it by adding lemon juice to the apples, I prefer not to do that.